eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/v2/aas_repository/index.md

 ## Docker

 Eclipse BaSyx provides the AAS Repository as off-the-shelf component via DockerHub.
-The following command pulls the image and creates a container for the AAS Repository:
+The following command pulls the image and starts a container for the AAS Repository:

 ```bash
 docker run --name=aas-repo -p:8081:8081 -v C:/path/to/application.properties:/application/application.properties eclipsebasyx/aas-repository:2.0.0-SNAPSHOT